rimjhimsingh/Note-Keeper-Application/README.md

 # Notes Keeper
+## Use the App
+Click here to view the app: https://note-keeper-application123.vercel.app/

 ## Introduction
 Notes Keeper is a dynamic web application built using React, enabling users to effortlessly create, view, and delete notes.
 This project was developed to solidify my knowledge and skills while learning about React and web development.